danimelchor/clypi/docs/index.md

 ### `ClypiFormatter`

-Clypi ships with a pre-made formatter that can display help pages with either boxes or with indented sections:
+Clypi ships with a pre-made formatter that can display help pages with either boxes or with indented sections, and hideor show the option types.
+You can disable both the boxes and type of each option and display just a placeholder.

+With everything enabled:

 <!--- mdtest -->
 ```python